glitch452/MMM-LocalTemperature/README.md

 ### Notable Features
 1. Get data from a DHT11, DHT22, or AM2302 sensor
 2. Display the temperature and/or humidity from this module and/or,
-3. Send the temperature to the built in 'currentweather' module via module notifications
+3. Send the temperature to the built in 'weather' module via module notifications

 ### Dependencies
 1. A local 'c' program, used to read the data from the sensor (included)